GeNet: A Multimodal LLM-Based Co-Pilot for Network Topology and Configuration: Experiments

 \subsubsection{\Acf{TIUS}}

-The semi-structured output of the \emph{topology understanding} module was automatically compared to a ground-truth representation manually constructed for each scenario.
-The \Ac{TIUS} quantifies whether all visual elements within the topology image were described correctly.
-We computed the \ac{LLM}'s accuracy in identifying the diagram elements, i.e., the number of correctly identified elements of a specific type out of the total number of elements of that type.
-The diagram elements considered are nodes (e.g. routers) (N), specific node labels (NL), node icons (NI), links between the nodes (L), labels of the links (LL), and their connections to nodes, (e.g. specific router interfaces) (LNL).
-The \Ac{TIUS} is a weighted sum of relative correct assessments: TIUS = 0.3$\cdot$N + 0.2$\cdot$NL + 0.05$\cdot$ NI + 0.35$\cdot$L + 0.1$\cdot$(LL+LNL).
-We set the weights subjectively according to the relative importance of the errors.
-This score is primarily used to evaluate the \emph{topology understanding} module's performance.
+The semi-structured output from the \emph{topology understanding} module was automatically compared to a manually constructed ground-truth representation for each scenario.
+The \ac{TIUS} metric quantifies the accuracy with which all visual elements in the topology image were described.
+To evaluate the \ac{LLM}'s accuracy in identifying elements of the topology, we measured the number of correctly identified elements of a specific type against the total number of elements of that type.
+The topology elements assessed include: nodes (e.g., routers), referred to as $N$; specific node labels, noted as $NL$; node icons, identified as $NI$; links between nodes, designated as $L$; and the connections of links to nodes (e.g., device interfaces), referred to as $LNL$.
+The \Ac{TIUS} is calculated as a weighted sum of relative correct assessments: